6 May 2025

 3. Enhanced Safety

 For construction sites, digital twins can improve safety by providing accurate, live feedback on environmental conditions and equipment status.
 Managers can evaluate risks and implement preemptive measures, reducing the likelihood of accidents.
+Wearable sensors tracking worker location and physiological indicators can be overlaid on a site's digital twin, enabling safety managers to identify when personnel enter exclusion zones or exhibit signs of heat stress.

 Benefits Beyond Construction